Not only is the name Gerhard "Gerd" Muller still

 were further proof of his exceptional status.

 Alongside his sporting awards, Muller also received the Silver Bay Leaf in 1967 and the Federal Cross of Merit in 1977.
 In May 1998, he was awarded the FIFA Order of Merit.
-More recently, Muller represented the city of Munich as one of the twelve ambassadors for the 2006 FIFA World Cup in his homeland.
+Muller also represented the city of Munich as one of the twelve ambassadors for the 2006 World Cup in his homeland.

 Name: Gerhard Muller